Massachusetts music

 In the 1880s, Jones formed his own orchestra [shown in the picture] in Stoughton and performed at many local plays and concerts.

 The original Stoughton Public Library building is now the home of the the Stoughton Historical Society.
 The building was dedicated in 1904 when Jones was one of the Trustees of the Public Library and one of his choruses, "Hail!
 All Triumphant Lord," was performed at the dedication ceremonies in 1904.
-It was played again from a performance of the Old Stoughton Musical Society at the Centennial observance at the Stoughton Historical Society in 2004.
+That chorus was played from a recording by the Old Stoughton Musical Society for the Centennial observance at the Stoughton Historical Society in 2004.

-Among his many accomplishments was arranging for the Stoughton Musical Society to perform at the World's Columbian Exposition in Chicago in 1893.
-They were the only musical group to perform there representing early New England music.
+Among the many accomplishments of E.A.
+Jones was arranging for the Stoughton Musical Society to perform at the World's Columbian Exposition in Chicago in 1893.
+They were the only musical group to perform there representing early New England choral music.
 E.A.
-Jones led the orchestra in their two concerts at the Music Hall which were well received and more people attended than were there for the symphony concerts.
+Jones led the orchestra in their two concerts at the Music Hall which were well received and more people attended their concerts than those for the symphony concerts.

 Besides all these accomplishments, Jones was also a highly accomplished composer who wrote some magnificent compositions, especially his cantata (Song of Our Saviour) and oratorio (Easter Concert), and his String Quartet No. 2, first performed by the Kneisel Quartet in Mrs. J.L.
 (Isabella Stewart) Gardner's music room on Beacon Hill in Boston.